Your report will include:

 We provide expected ground shaking intensities for the general area of a property for 50 year and 475 year return periods in Land Information Requests.
 This is given as Modified Mercalli intensities.

 We also hold information on the level of ground shaking expected in Canterbury as Modified Mercalli intensities for 150 and 1000 year return periods, and as peak ground accelerations and spectral accelerations for 50, 150, 475 and 1000 year return periods.

 This probabilistic ground shaking information is calculated from modelling the likely frequency and size of earthquakes that may be generated by 133 known earthquake faults in and near Canterbury, along with historic seismicity.
 This information was produced in 2006, before the 2010/11 Canterbury earthquakes - the ground shaking hazard is now higher in the central Canterbury/Christchurch area because of the continuing (but decreasing) chance of aftershocks over the coming years.The ground shaking hazard was modelled at a regional scale and assumes that the rocks and soils are the same across the region.
 In reality, local conditions such as soil type and depth, as well as local topography, can either amplify or lessen the level of ground shaking at a particular location.

 All our ground shaking hazard information is available in reports and maps on our Canterbury's earthquake hazard page and as interactive maps on Canterbury Maps.

-Liquefaction is a process that causes some soils to lose their strength and behave more like a liquid than a solid during a strong earthquake shaking.
-It only occurs in unconsolidated (loose) soils that are saturated (below the water table).
+We provide information on the general liquefaction potential of soils in the area of the property in Land Information Requests.
+We also provide information on whether liquefaction occurred on the property during the September 2010 or February 2011 earthquakes.
+Liquefaction is a process that causes some soils to behave more like a liquid than a solid during a strong earthquake shaking.
+It only occurs in loose, wet soils (below the water table).